-Invest in a good trimmer!
-Don't buy just any trimmer.
+Suzy’s Tip: Invest in a good trimmer!
+Don't use just any trimmer.
 Try a couple of trimmers before you actually start trimming.
-Trimmers exist in various types and sizes, so you can test which one you prefer.
+Trimmers exist in various types and sizes so you can test which one you prefer.
 Bad trimmers dull quickly.
 Also, the hinge might break if it is jammed by too much sticky THC.
 Use a product to remove the sticky hairs and always keep spare trimmers.

 It is important to dry the buds well.
-It would be a shame if after all these months of work, your buds would become mouldy.
+It would be a shame if, after all these months of work, your buds would become moldy.
 The ideal space for drying buds is a cool and dark room with a temperature of around 15 to 22 °C. You don't have to heat the room because the buds have to dry slowly in order to achieve an optimal effect.
-Make sure that the air is circulating well to avoid moulding of the buds.
+Make sure that the air is circulating well to avoid molding of the buds.
 Don't stack them onto each other, but put them next to each other with some space in between.

 Beware: If you store wet buds with dry buds, the dry buds will become moist again.
 You have to let the buds mature two weeks, making it a total of one month since the harvest.
 Thanks to the maturing process the buds will taste better and give a better high.
 After a month, the taste will have reached its best, although some strains need more time.

 The time has come!
 You grew your own cannabis!
-Now you not only have a good stash of smoking material, but you can also make kief, hash, hash oil or ice hash from it.
+Now you not only have a good stash of smoking material, but you can also make kief, hash, hash oil, Rosin or ice hash from it.
 You can read all about this on our website.
 Enjoy!